Best Buy is having a huge sale to compete with Amazon Prime Day 2021—here are all the best deals

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-It's safe to say that everyone here at Reviewed is undoubtedly excited for Prime Day 2021 (the two-day sale kicks off on Monday, June 21).
+It's safe to say that everyone here at Reviewed was in there element for Prime Day 2021.
 But Amazon isn't the only retailer rolling out some of the best prices of the season.
-Best Buy is one such store throwing down its savings gauntlet, declaring an all-out deals war with its The Bigger Deal Savings Event, which features discounts on everything from headphones and TVs to laptops and tablets, streaming devices and more.
+Best Buy is throwing down its savings gauntlet, declaring an all-out deals war with its The Bigger Deal Savings Event, which features discounts on everything from headphones and TVs to laptops and tablets, streaming devices and more.

 Get expert shopping advice delivered to your phone.
 Sign up for text message alerts from the deal-hunting nerds at Reviewed.

 This sale includes some of our favorite products, such as the Roku Ultra, which is our top choice as far as streaming devices go thanks to its easy-to-use, intuitive interface and top-notch voice remote, which comes complete with a headphone jack.
-This system features quick speeds and compatibility with virtually every streaming service and platform—and, with a price drop from $99.99 to $69.99, it's an even better buy.
+The streaming box offers quick video loading and compatibility with the vast majority of streaming services—and, with a price drop from $99.99 to $69.99, it's an even better buy.

 Check out the rest of our top picks below, but don't wait too long—some of these big(ger) deals won't last long.